-Executive Compensation Clawback Policy
+Incentive Compensation Recovery Policy

 In response to concerns about the lack of a Company clawback policy raised by some shareholders during the post-proxy season engagement campaign held following the 2017 Meeting, the Board adopted an Executive Compensation Clawback Policy in November 2017.
-The policy states that in the event the Company is required to prepare an accounting restatement of its financial statements due to material noncompliance with any financial reporting requirement under the securities laws, at the Board's direction, the Company will seek to recover any incentive compensation awarded or paid to an NEO for a fiscal year if the result of a performance measure upon which the award was based or paid is subsequently restated or otherwise adjusted in a manner that would reduce the size of the award or payment.
-In October 2022 the SEC issued a final rule requiring companies to adopt and disclose a clawback policy.
-After the New York Stock Exchange publishes its updated listing standards to include clawback policy guidance in accordance with the new SEC rule, the Company will determine if updates to its current Executive Compensation Clawback Policy are required and/or advisable.
-A copy of the Executive Compensation Clawback Policy can be found on the Company website at: www.novagold.com under the Governance tab.
+In November 2023, the Board adopted an Incentive Compensation Recovery Policy to replace and expand the Executive Compensation Clawback Policy on a go forward basis to ensure compliance with the NYSE's new rules regarding executive compensation as mandated by the SEC.
+The policy states that in the event the Company is required to prepare an accounting restatement of its financial statements due to material noncompliance with any financial reporting requirement under applicable securities laws, at the Board's direction, the Company will seek to recover any incentive compensation awarded or paid to a NEO for a fiscal year if the result of a performance measure upon which the award was based or paid is subsequently restated or otherwise adjusted in a manner that would reduce the size of the award or payment.
+A feature of the new Incentive Compensation Recovery Policy that was not included in the old Executive Compensation Clawback Policy is if the Board determines in good faith that a NEO engaged in Detrimental Conduct (as defined in the Incentive Compensation Recovery Policy), the Board may direct the Company to recover all or a portion of such executive's incentive compensation awards.
+A copy of the Incentive Compensation Recovery Policy can be found on the Company website at: www.novagold.com under the Governance tab.